-If an asylum seeker enters the Netherlands by land, he or she has to apply at the Central Reception Centre (Centraal Opvanglocatie, COL) in Ter Apel (nearby Groningen, north-east of the Netherlands, where the registration takes place.
+If an asylum seeker enters the Netherlands by land, he or she has to apply at the Central Reception Centre (Centraal Opvanglocatie, COL) in Ter Apel (nearby Groningen, north-east of the Netherlands), where the registration takes place.
 The Aliens Police (Vreemdelingenpolitie, AVIM) takes note of personal data such as name, date of birth and country of origin.
 Data from Eurodac and the Visa Information System (VIS) are consulted and AVIM registers the application in Eurodac.
 The asylum application is formally lodged at the Immigration and Naturalisation Service (IND).

 If an asylum seeker from a non-Schengen country has arrived in the Netherlands by plane or boat, the application for asylum is to be made before crossing the Dutch external (Schengen) border, at the Application Centre at Schiphol Airport (AC).
 The Royal Military Police (KMar) is mainly responsible for the registration of those persons who apply for asylum at the international airport.
 The KMar refuses the asylum seeker entry to the Netherlands if he or she does not fulfil the necessary conditions, and the asylum seeker will be detained in the Border Detention Centre (Justitieel Complex Schiphol, JCS).
 As far as known in recent years, no problems have been reported by asylum seekers as regards the fact that the KMar did not recognise their claim for international protection as an asylum request.

 The IND takes care of the transfer of the asylum seeker to the AC, where further registration of the asylum application takes place.
 The AC is a closed centre.
 It sometimes happens that an application cannot be registered immediately, for instance when no interpreters are available.
 In this situation an asylum seeker can be detained in the JCS.